 - If you have an odd number of children, you could consider splitting each child and then alternate the remaining child from year to year.

-- In the case of one child, you may want to alternate the child from year to year.
+- In the case of one child, you may want to alternate the child from year to year, if you both expect to qualify for a child tax credit ongoing.

 A spouse with primary custody of the children is entitled by law to claim all of the children in his/her custody.
 However, there are times that I see this deduction getting wasted on the primary custodian if they have little or no income resulting in any tax liability.
 The reoccurring theme here is: what is the long-term benefit?